How to interpret documents 1: some Forbes diary entries

 5.2 Interpretation is usefully seen as an iterative matter of working backwards and forwards between data, analysis and the production of an interpretation that addresses wider questions.

-5.4 In producing an interpretation, it is almost impossible for this not to be wrapped around with the analysis of the basis of what is being done.
-Picked out and stated in abstract, interpretation is worth comparatively little compared with an evidenced and analytically grounded interpretive argument.
+5.4 In producing an interpretation, it is almost impossible for this not to be wrapped around with the analysis of the evidential basis.
+Stated in abstract, interpretation is worth comparatively little compared with an evidenced and analytically grounded interpretive argument.

 5.5 The approach adopted here is not one concerned with interpretation as the exertion of epistemological privilege over and against the understandings and viewpoints expressed in the documents under consideration.
 It is after all easy to find the past and the remaining traces of people’s activities, viewpoints and relationships wanting according to the understandings and convictions of the present-day.
-It is instead an approach concerned with understanding such traces, both in the terms of the people who produced or were influenced by them, and also in relation to research questions and issues.
+It is instead an approach to interpretation concerned with understanding the traces of the past, both in the terms of the people who produced or were influenced by them, and also in relation to research questions and issues.
 These will frequently rub up against each other in uncomfortable ways, with the diary-entries discussed here case being in point.

 6. The transcribed diary entries